Skip to Content

 Defending Those Who Defend Us ®

-Recruiter Misconduct Defense
+Military Recruiter Misconduct Defense Attorneys

 Recruiting duty is demanding, competitive, and just plain tough.
 Recruiters work tirelessly to identify and recruit qualified young men and women to serve in our nation’s military.
 But this comes at a cost.
 Recruiters are stationed away from the flag pole, have a demanding op-tempo which creates strains on family life, and face the constant pressure to cut corners in order to make mission.